run-ai/docs/scheduling-and-resource-optimization/gpu-memory-swap.md

 The following outlines the advantages of stacking multiple models on the same node:

-* Maximizes GPU utilization: Efficiently uses available GPU resources by enabling multiple workloads to share GPUs.
+* **Maximizes GPU utilization** - Efficiently uses available GPU resources by enabling multiple workloads to share GPUs.
-* Improves cold start times: Loading large LLM models to a node and it’s GPUs can take several minutes during a “cold start”.
+* **Improves cold start times** - Loading large LLM models to a node and it’s GPUs can take several minutes during a “cold start”.
 Using memory swap turns this process into a “warm start” that takes only a faction of a second to a few seconds (depending on the model size and the GPU model).
-* Increases GPU availability: Frees up and maximizes GPU availability for additional workloads (and users), enabling better resource sharing.
+* **Increases GPU availability** - Frees up and maximizes GPU availability for additional workloads (and users), enabling better resource sharing.
-* Smaller quota requirements: Enables more precise and often smaller quota requirements for the end user.
+* **Smaller quota requirements** - Enables more precise and often smaller quota requirements for the end user.

 ## Deployment considerations

 * A pod created before the GPU memory swap feature was enabled in that cluster, cannot be scheduled to a swap-enabled node.
 A proper event is generated in case no matching node is found.
 Users must re-submit those pods to make them swap-enabled.
-* GPU memory swap cannot be enabled if the Run:ai strict or fair time-slicing is used.
+* GPU memory swap cannot be enabled if the Run:ai [strict or fair time-slicing](./gpu-time-slicing.md#gpu-time-slicing-modes) is used.
 GPU memory swap can only be used with the default NVIDIA time-slicing mechanism.
 * CPU RAM size cannot be decreased once GPU memory swap is enabled.

 ## Enabling and configuring GPU memory swap¶